Archdiocese of Tarragona: Archdiocese of Tarragona (since 1116)

+Modern times

 In 1912 it was bounded on the north by Barcelona and Lleida, on the east by Barcelona, on the south by the Mediterranean Sea and Tortosa, and on the west by Tortosa.
 It comprised the civil Provinces of Tarragona and Lleida, and the city of Tarragona had 24,335 inhabitants.
 Its suffragans were Barcelona, Lleida, Girona, Urgell, Vic, Tortosa and Solsona.

 Archbishops of Tarragona (6th century – c.
 712)

 All the names in italics are given in Spanish: